LRGH/plasmasm/README.md

 python tools/disass.py -a a64.out # input executable, output asm
 ```

-This is more complicated on a larger program
+PlasmASM does not work as well on a larger program, because automatic
+generation of a valid assembly from a binary needs to take into account
+many side effects:
 ```
 # Default /bin/sh on Ubuntu 12.04
 python tools/disass.py -a /bin/sh > sh.s